They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "You say things like that like you're filing a report."

-Park tilted his head.
 "I mean them."

-Min-ho barked a laugh.
 "Great.
 Glad that mystery's solved."

-Yuri gave him a look.
 "You don't know what the mystery was."

-That got another snort from Min-ho.
+That got a snort from Min-ho.

 Michael looked back at Park.